-- 1. Touch the Settings icon. - 2.
-Scroll down and touch the Restore Factory Settings button.
-The Restore Factory Settings confirmation box appears. - 3.
-Touch $\overline{\swarrow}$ to restore the factory settings or $\overline{\boxtimes}$ to maintain the current settings and clear the message.
+- 1. Touch Home, i.C3 APPS, Settings, Restore Factory Settings. - 2.
+"Are you sure you want to restore factory settings?" message appears. - 3.
+Touch Yes to restore the factory settings or No to maintain the current settings and clear the message.